Sumedh-mhaske/Mars/README.md

-# Mars/n
+# Mars
-This repo is only to learn about Git and GitHub \n
+This repo is only to learn about Git and GitHub
-A new line of a code/n
+A new line of a code
 Yet another line of code